openalea/openalea/pkg_builder/src/openalea/pkg_builder/template_README.txt

 === Description ===

-Starter is a dummy package.
-It can be used as an example to create a new autonomous package which will be compatible with other OpenAlea packages.
+$NAME is a XXX

-Starter package aims to demonstrate :
+$NAME package aims to demonstrate :

   *How to create a simple package with C++ wrappers.
   *How to create a simple SCons and SConsX SConstruct file.